 Thirdly, contract with each other to keep anything you discuss confidential.
 A connectwork works because people feel comfortable being honest about their business and clearly established parameters of trust and confidentiality are a big part of that.

-Fourthly and finally, whilst it’s good to vary people, ideally include at least a couple of other entrepreneurs/ entrepreneurially minded people.
+Fourthly and finally, whilst it’s good to vary people, ideally include at least a couple of other founders/ entrepreneurially minded people.
 You don’t all have to meet at once, although it’s great to think about how you can connect people to each other.

 Think about different sorts of people for different areas.
 So, for instance, while close family and friends may be a great comfort in tough times, they may not be the best people on whom to test out a new idea.
 With a few exceptions, people who love us most are often the most risk averse for us; they want to protect us, they don’t want to see us fail, plus they may also have skin in the game.

 Please don’t mishear me on this.
-When making big decisions for your business, you should of course talk to your parents who’ve invested in your business or your spouse who will inevitably be invested in your business but maybe don’t talk to them first.
+When making big decisions for your business, you should, of course, talk to your parents who’ve invested in your business or your spouse who will inevitably be invested in your business but maybe don’t talk to them first.
 Also, think about people who will both challenge and support you.

 Once you’ve worked out your connectwork, make use of them, make the most of them and be generous and grateful in return.
 You will find that as you cultivate this community, as you acknowledge their service and perspectives, as you try and serve them and use what you learn to serve others through your business, the loneliness of your entrepreneurial journey will diminish and you and your business will benefit immeasurably as a result.